Kenya Food Guide

 Rift Valley Kalenjin Cuisine

-Known for its hearty stews, roasted meats, and dairy products.
-Milk and blood are often incorporated into dishes.
-Maize, potatoes, and beans are staple ingredients.
+Known for hearty stews, roasted meats and dairy, with milk and blood often worked into dishes.
+Maize, potatoes and beans are the staple ingredients.

 Cultural Significance: